sahlenlab/HiCapTools/README.md

 - Negative control Probe File *(STRING: OPTIONAL/REQUIRED)* :   The path to Negative Control Probe file in gff3 format.
 This field is required if Calculate p_values is Yes.
 It can be empty otherwise.

-- Digested Genome File *(STRING: REQUIRED)* :   The path to genome digest file that was used to design probes.
+- Digested Genome File *(STRING: OPTIONAL)* :   The path to genome digest file that was used to design probes.
 The digest file should be in the HiCUP_digester output format.
+If this field is left empty, the genome digest will be generated from the fasta file by HiCapTools.

+- RE cut site motif *(STRING: OPTIONAL/REQUIRED)* :   The cut site motif of the restriction enzyme used to digest the genome.
+It should be given in the format ’X^XXX,EnzymeName’ with the cut site indicated by a ’^’.
+E.g. ^GATC,MboI; A^AGCTT,HindIII.
+This field is required if Digested Genome File is left empty.

+- Genome assembly *(STRING: OPTIONAL/REQUIRED)* :   The genome assembly build version of the reference genome that is used to map the pairs.
+It should be in the format ’buildVersion,source’.
+Eg. hg19,UCSC.
+This field is required if Digested Genome File is left empty.

+- Fasta File *(STRING: OPTIONAL/REQUIRED)* :   The path to the fasta file containing the genomic sequence.
+This field is required if Digested Genome File is left empty.

 - Transcript List File *(STRING: OPTIONAL/REQUIRED)* :   The path to the file containing the list of annotated transcripts in the genome.
 It should be same file used to design probes.
 It should also be sorted by gene name(field 1).
 Either Transcript List file or SNV List file is required.
 Both can be used together.
 Please see [File Formats](#file-formats) section.